-To obtain a recommendation for reappointment, the probationary faculty member's performance must be judged to be satisfactory and must show potential for continued professional growth.
+In order to obtain a recommendation for reappointment, the probationary faculty member's performance must be judged to be satisfactory (see section V.A.3.a) and must show potential for continued professional growth.
 To obtain a recommendation for the granting of tenure, the faculty member under review must have demonstrated performance comparable to that of their tenured peers and have potential for promotion to the upper faculty ranks.
 Votes shall be cast by a show of hands on a motion to retain.
-Recommendations for reappointment ("retention") must receive the support of the majority of the committee as defined in Section II.D.
+Recommendations for reappointment ("retention") must receive the support of the majority of the committee as defined in section II.D.
 A recommendation for reappointment that constitutes a tenure decision must receive the support of two-thirds of the committee.
 The results of the vote shall be recorded and included in the recommendation submitted to the dean.

 In the case of a non-renewal recommendation, the committee shall prepare written reasons for its decision.
-These reasons shall be reported to the probationary faculty member by the committee Chair.
+These reasons shall be reported to the probationary faculty member by the committee chair.

-Within seven days of the review meeting, each probationary faculty member shall be informed in writing by the committee Chair of the results of the retention review.
+Within seven days of the review meeting, each probationary faculty member shall be informed in writing by the committee chair of the results of the retention review.
 In the case of a positive retention decision, the written notice shall include concerns or suggestions for improvement identified by the committee.